 Here at Nonstop Tabletop, we like simplicity.
 That's why we're providing you with the definitive list of the types of board games that all tabletop players should be familiar with.
 No fat, no filler, just a distilled list of the major board game categories.

 Roll and Move Games

 Think the majority of the "Classic" Board Games: Monopoly, Clue, Sorry!, Candyland, The Game of Life (shudder).
 This type of game has fallen out of favor in a major way in recent years, in large part due to luck playing a much larger role than strategy.
-Though there are still some excellent recent examples of this, such as Camel Up or The Magic Labyrinth, think of this one as the silent film of the Board Gaming world: it may be fun to revisit from time to time, but times have changed and things have simply improved.
+Though there are still some excellent recent examples of this category, such as Camel Up or The Magic Labyrinth, think of this one as the silent film of the Board Gaming world: it may be fun to revisit from time to time, but times have changed and overall quality has simply improved.